-The School of English and Languages hosts the Centre for Translation Studies.
+The School of Literature and Languages hosts the Centre for Translation Studies.
 Founded in 1982, the Centre enjoys an international reputation and is staffed by scholars who are actively involved in the national and international translation and interpreting studies scene.

 The School is also home to world-leading research centres such as the Surrey Morphology Group and TRANS: Transnational Literary and Cultural Studies.

 In translation studies, our research reflects the evolving nature of the discipline, encompassing topics such as new technologies, audio description, sociological perspectives on translation and innovative practices in interpreting.

-Specialist software is available to support corpus-based analysis, subtitling, computer-assisted translation/terminography and audio-description topics, as well as state-of-the-art interpreting facilities with
+Specialist software is available to support corpus-based analysis, subtitling, computer-assisted translation/terminography and audio-description topics, as well as state-of-the-art interpreting facilities with integrated videoconferencing.

 We particularly welcome topics that cross discipline boundaries.